The Best Garage Security Systems in 2025

 How Can I Best Secure My Garage?

 Think about the entry points.
-My garage, for instance, has two automatic doors for vehicles and a side door for a person.
+Our garage, for instance, has two automatic doors for vehicles and a side door for a person.
 Those are the three primary entry points that need protection.
-I have a regular door sensor on the side door and two tilt sensors on the garage door.
-Those three sensors send alerts to my phone every time they’re opened, and if my alarm system is armed, they’ll set it off.
+We have a regular door sensor on the side door and two tilt sensors on the garage door.
+Those three sensors send alerts to our phone every time they’re opened, and if our alarm system is armed, they’ll set it off.

-I also usually have a Ring Spotlight Cam hung in the eave unless I’m testing a different camera.
-This provides lighting that will scare away intruders and also help me get into my truck if I have to go somewhere at night.
-It has clear night vision, so I can keep an eye on things around-the-clock, and motion detection alerts come to my phone whenever something crosses its field of view.
-In all, this setup cost me about $200.
+We also usually have a Ring Spotlight Cam hung in the eave unless we’re testing a different camera.
+This provides lighting that will scare away intruders and also help us get into our truck if we have to go somewhere at night.
+It has clear night vision, so we can keep an eye on things around-the-clock, and motion detection alerts come to our phone whenever something crosses its field of view.
+In all, this setup cost us about $200.

 Are Security Systems Expensive?